 - New loss of taste or smell

 If you pass the screening, you will be given a colored sticker of the day that shows proof of having been screened that day.
-We are working to make an app available in order to streamline the process.

 - All enclosed spaces equipped with circulating air purifier with True HEPA filter and internal UV light.
 3 Levels of Purification:

 - UV sterilization: Exposing bacteria, viruses and protozoa to UV light renders them incapable of reproducing and infecting.

 - True HEPA filter: Captures particulate matter down to 0.3 microns.

 - Activated carbon: Removes certain gases and odors from the air.

 - UV/oxidization units added to all HVAC units (pending installation in July 2020) and HVAC filters upgraded to recommended MERV-13 rating.

 - New HVAC protocols adopted for different weather conditions to maintain steady air flows and to steadily replenish indoor air with outside air.